 For instance, perhaps a partner tends to take 45-minute long showers using all the hot water.
 Because you tend to hold a strong will for the partnership to move forward, you choose to face the issue with tolerance and acceptance to achieve a peaceful outcome.

 Acceptance is not necessarily as much of an effort or thought process as tolerance.
 The difference between tolerance and acceptance seems more to be that one is of the mind while one is of the heart.
 You have to consciously consider whether you’re willing to tolerate issues with a partner for tolerance to work.

 Accepting people for who they are is simply a matter of love and open arms to receive that person.

-Acceptance shouldn’t be confused with believing the other person is perfect.
+However, acceptance shouldn’t be confused with believing the other person is perfect.
 No one is without flaws.
 It simply means you’re willing to live with the faults since you don’t find them detrimental to the partnership.

-In a relationship, choosing between Tolerance vs. Acceptance is a challenge for the partnership.
+In a relationship, choosing between tolerance vs acceptance is a challenge for the partnership.
 With tolerance, you often find a bit of resistance or even resentment for that particular fault.

 You don’t really like what’s happening and would prefer (if you had your way) that it stops.
 But to make things “tolerable,” you’re willing to concede.
 That is certainly not a heartfelt sentiment like you’ll notice love is accepting.

 If you find you’re doing more tolerating than accepting, it might be worth taking a step back and examining the union a bit more closely.
 You can either analyze how to be more accepting of your partner or communicate the faults.

 Explain why these bother you and whether you want to tolerate these, albeit still frustrated, or hope for changes in the other person to make things work.